SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 #### As the-Container-Developer:

-In case you wondered how to amend to enhance the current functionality by changing the API please follow this path:
+In case you wondered how to amend or enhance the current functionality by changing the API, please follow this path:
-As a first step, you need to generate API request handlers in a form of simple self-generated bash scripts.
-This script production phase is important step for developing process only, because it reassure that any changes in the basic API-file would not be forgotten.

 `cd <this repo>`

 Modify API queries adding or changing JSON schemas in `API/*.json` and execute the cmd:

-`python ./build_api.py API > <submodules or main>/local/API.fs`
+`cp submodules or main>/API/* > <submodules or main>/local/API/`

 Compose and put your scripts `*_exec.sh` carrying out processing of added queries logic into `<submodules or main>/local/services` directory.